Guide

 type Token<T> = {

-readonly __token: true // discriminant for compiler detection
+readonly __token: true // discriminant — lets the compiler detect token props

 }

-The __token: true discriminant is what lets the compiler detect token props at build time and replace them with atomic CSS class names.
+The __token: true discriminant is what lets the Babel/Vite compiler detect token props at build time and replace them with atomic CSS class names — zero runtime cost.

-Pass token objects directly as props — TypeScript will autocomplete and validate every value:
+Pass token objects directly as props on Box and other primitives.
+TypeScript autocompletes and validates every value:

-import { colors, spacing, radius, typography } from '@stareezy-ui/tokens'
+import { colors, spacing, radius } from '@stareezy-ui/tokens'

 import { Box, Text } from '@stareezy-ui/components'